dfinity/vessel/README.md

 Now you can depend on this package by adding `mypackage` to your `vessel.json` file.

 ### How do I integrate `vessel` into my custom build?
-Running `vessel build --list-packages` will return flags in a format you can pass directly to the various compiler tools.
+Running `vessel sources` will return flags in a format you can pass directly to the various compiler tools.

 ## Licence